Autism Programs for All Ages

 What we offer:

 Game room available to our clients.
-We have Custom gaming monitors, PlayStation 5, Nintendo Switch, Laptop, Desktop, Printer, tablets and Original Super Nintendo for our old school game lovers.
-We also have board games and fidgets available for our client's sensory needs.
+We have curved 4k gaming monitors, PlayStation 5, Nintendo Switch, Laptop, Desktop, Printer, tablets and Original Super Nintendo for our old school game lovers.

 Multiplayer games (board games, video games, or interactive activities) can encourage social engagement, which is often a challenge for adults with autism.
 Playing games together can help develop communication skills, collaboration, and understanding of social cues in a low-pressure, structured environment